Welcome to PayPal!

 A3.
 Other Fees

 A3.1 Currency Conversion

-A3.1.1 For currency conversions of amounts in your PayPal account that do not form part of a specific transaction into or out of your account (e.g. converting your balance to another currency) and for transactions involving a currency conversion for which the seller has agreed to bear the transaction exchange rate rather than the buyer:
+A3.1.1 For currency conversions of amounts in your PayPal business account that do not form part of a specific transaction into or out of your account (e.g. converting your balance to another currency) and for transactions involving a currency conversion for which the seller has agreed to bear the transaction exchange rate rather than the buyer:

 A3.2 Withdrawing your Balance

 A3.2.1 Withdrawal directly to a bank account (where available*)

 Free (If a currency conversion is involved, however, our "How We Convert Currency" section applies)